mintel/pre-commit-hooks/README.md

-# pre-commit-hooks
-Pre-commit hooks for various tools
+# Pre-commit hooks

+This repo defines Git pre-commit hooks for use with [pre-commit](http://pre-commit.com/). supported hooks are:

+- `tk-fmt`: Format Jsonnet files with [Tanka](https://github.com/grafana/tanka)